Matrix-free stochastic calculation of operator norms without using adjoints: Introduction

 \subsection{Contribution}

 The contribution of this work is: \begin{itemize} \item We propose a stochastic algorithm that produces a sequence that converges to the operator norm

-almost surely only using evaluations of the operator $A$, and calculation of norms and inner products. \item Our method works for any linear map between finite dimensional Hilbert spaces, i.e. we do not need any assumptions on the dimension of the spaces or on the structure of the linear map. \item The method has the minimal possible storage requirement $\bigO(\max(m,d))$, i.e., we only need to store two vectors of the input dimension $d$ and two vectors of the output dimension $m$ during the iteration. \end{itemize} Additionally, our method produces an approximation of a right singular vector for the largest singular value and can be extended to compute further right singular vectors.
+almost surely only using evaluations of the operator $A$, and calculation of norms and inner products. \item Our method works for any linear map between finite dimensional Hilbert spaces, i.e. we do not need any assumptions on the dimension of the spaces or on the structure of the linear map. \item The method has the minimal possible storage requirement $\bigO(\max(m,d))$, i.e., we only need to store two vectors of the input dimension $d$ and two vectors of the output dimension $m$ during the iteration. \end{itemize} We focus on the case where $A$ maps $\RR^{d}$ to $\RR^{m}$ and we work with the standard Euclidean inner product and norm.
+However, what we develop can be generalized to more general finite dimensional Hilbert spaces as well as to spaces over the complex numbers.

+Additionally, our method produces an approximation of a right singular vector for the largest singular value and can be extended to compute further right singular vectors.
 Curiously, the method also allows us to check if a map $A$ is orthogonal in the sense that $A^{*}A = cI$ for some constant $c \geq 0$, where $I$ denotes the identity on the input space of $A$.